Kusuru-Meghana/Expression-Driven-Reconstruction-of-Human-DLPFC-Architecture-Using-Spatial-Transcriptomics/README.md

 ## Spatial Quantification

-Spatial structure was evaluated using Moran’s I to measure global spatial autocorrelation.
+Spatial structure was evaluated using Moran’s I to measure global spatial autocorrelation of the integrated Leiden clusters.

-Observed maximum Moran’s I ≈ 0.07.
+Observed Moran’s I = 0.24
+p < 0.01

+An I value of 0.24 indicates moderate spatial structure, meaning neighboring spots are significantly more similar than expected by chance.

-In layered cortical tissue, moderate positive autocorrelation reflects biologically realistic gradient-based organization rather than sharply bounded compartments.
+In layered cortical tissue, moderate positive autocorrelation reflects biologically realistic gradient-based organization rather than artificially sharp compartment boundaries.

-This quantitative validation supports the hypothesis that expression-defined clusters correspond to anatomical structure.
+This quantitative validation supports the hypothesis that expression-defined clusters correspond to reproducible anatomical domains.

 ## Key Outcomes